Artery Gear: Fusion: Season Three

+Release and promotion

 Release

+Artery Gear: Fusion would be first publicly announced in late 2018 where Otaku Games would announce the game on the game's official Weibo account.
+After two years of further development, bilibili would showcase the game on July 31 at a launch event.
+On August 20, 2020, the Chinese version would launch its first closed beta which lasted for 8 days.
+After 11 months of development, the Chinese version would release in open beta in May 2021, reaching 3 million pre-registrations from the website ahead of the open beta.

-The Japanese release was announced in August 2021, with closed beta and pre-registrations beginning later that month.
+Following this, the Japanese release would be announced in August 2021, with closed beta and pre-registrations beginning later that month.
 The Japanese version reached 500,000 pre-registrations ahead of release.
 Closed beta and pre-registrations for the global release began in May 2022, and launched globally in June 2022.

-The first season of the Chinese version ended in August 2021, the Japanese version ended in January 2022, and the global version in September 2022, with ten episodes.
+The first season of the Chinese version ended in August 2021, with the Japanese version ending in January 2022, and the global version in September 2022, with ten episodes.
 The second season began releasing in November 2021 for the Chinese version, April 2022 for the Japanese version, and the global version in October 2022.
 The second season ran for four episodes until December 2022 for the Chinese version, and May 2023 for both Japanese and global versions.
-The third season began releasing March 2023 in the Chinese version, and June 2023 for the other versions.
-In March 2024, Access announced that the Korean server would no longer receive content updates after the April 11 event.
+The third season began releasing March 2023 in the Chinese version, and June 2023 for the other versions, running until the servers shut down for each respective region, running for up to four episodes.

+In March 2024, Access announced that the Korean server would no longer receive content updates after the event that started on April 11th of that year.
 In July 2024, Access announced that the remaining servers would receive their final updates on July 16 for the Chinese server, and July 18 for the remaining servers, including the fourth and final closing chapter of the third season.
 The game was delisted from the App Store and Google Play on August 13, and ended worldwide service on November 12, 2024.